bulka4/azure_terraform/readme.md

 Before using this code we need to set up a few parameters:
 - terraform.tfvars - Here we need to specify a few parameters needed to run the Terraform code:
 	- azure_pipelines_token - Contains a personal access token to the Azure devOps.
 It will be used to create a self hosted agent on the created VM.
 	- ssh_folder - Path to the folder where ssh key should be saved.
 On Windows the default one is C:/Users/\<username>/.ssh/id_rsa.
-It is the easiest to use.
+It is the easiest one to use.
 	- azure_pipelines_url - URL of the Azure devOps organization which we will be using.
-It has the following format: https://dev.azure.com/\<organization_name>
+It has the following format: https://dev.azure.com/<organization_name>

 	So the terraform.tfvars file content needs to look like that:\
 	azure_pipelines_token  = "your_token"\